 Herschel Walker is undoubtedly the greatest offensive player to ever don the red and black thanks to an incredible rushing career and for taking Uga to the Heisman Trophy banquet.
-Pollack’s name would carry the same weight had he not suffered a broken vertebrae in the second game (against the Cleveland Browns) of his second season with the Cincinnati Bengals that ended his playing career.
+Pollack's name would carry the same weight had he not suffered a broken vertebrae in the second game of his second NFL season with the Cincinnati Bengals (against the Cleveland Browns) that ended his playing career.

 Don't get me wrong.
 UGA has had a slew of elite defenders.
 Champ Bailey is one of the best cornerbacks of all time.
 Linebackers Thomas Davis and Justin Houston were in that upper echelon as well.
 Names like defensive tackle Bill Stanfill and safety Jake Scott stand out from back in the day, too.

-But from the minute Pollack stepped inside Sanford Stadium for Mark Richt’s squad, the defensive end and linebacker was an instant force to be reckoned with.
+But from the minute Pollack stepped inside Sanford Stadium for Mark Richt's squad, the defensive end and linebacker was an instant force to be reckoned with in Athens.
 NCAA quarterbacks feared for their lives when he shoved his way past offensive linemen.

-This play of Pollack stripping South Carolina quarterback Corey Jenkins in the end zone for a touchdown in 2002 sums up just how athletic and instinctive he was.
+No play epitomized that more than when Pollack stripped South Carolina quarterback Corey Jenkins in the end zone for a touchdown in 2002.
+It summed up just how athletic and instinctive he was.

 A three-time First-Team All-SEC selection and three-time First-Team All-American, Pollack wreaked havoc on opposing SEC quarterbacks.
 The 6-foot-2, 255-pound defender totaled 36 sacks over his illustrious career, which still stands as a school record.